10 comments

 i really don't like that it wants me to login with my google credentials just to play with it.

-• selimthegrim3 weeks ago
+• selimthegrim2 months ago

 Zombo.com is crying tears of Flash.

-• VyseofArcadia3 weeks ago
+• VyseofArcadia2 months ago

 > MPP converts HTTPS to HTTP, strips out CSS, JavaScript, and other tags the Mac's browser doesn't recognize, then serves super-simplified HTML that actually loads pretty fast on the nearly 40 year old machine.